gigawhitlocks/emacs-configs/readme.md

 ```

+### TODO change the frame title to start with the project name

 ## Tweak align-regexp

 Configure align-regexp to use spaces instead of tabs.
 This is mostly for this file.
 When my keybindings are in two columns and `M-x align-regexp` uses tabs, the columns look aligned in Emacs but unaligned on GitHub.
 Using spaces faces this.
 This snippet effects that change.